 Insurance is a complicated game between you and the insurer

-At the end of the day, insurance lets you transfer the financial risk of death or illness to the insurer for a monthly premium.
+At the end of the day, insurance lets you transfer the financial risk associated with death or illness to someone else in exchange for a monthly fee.

-In America, the most shambolic place of all, the CEO of a popular healthcare insurer was reportedly paid $18.9 million.
+In America, the most shambolic place of all, the CEO of a well-known insurer (formerly of the Manchester United parish) was paid $75.3 million.

 Which is madness.

-Putting private jets and enormous yachts aside, in the grand scheme of things, getting Income Protection is one of the most responsible and valuable things you can do.
+Putting private jets and enormous yachts aside, in the grand scheme, getting Income Protection is one of the most responsible and valuable things you can do.

-Income Protection is a type of insurance that pays you a replacement income of up to 75 percent of your salary if you can’t work due to illness/injury.
-If needs must, you can count on it until you retire.
+Income Protection is insurance that pays you cash money income if you can’t work due to illness/injury.
+If you can’t work again, you can count on it until you retire.

-Which brings us back around to insurance and how, yes sometimes it can be a bit of a rip-off (especially if you go into the process uninformed) but it can also be a magical cash machine that falls from the sky just when you need it most.
+This brings us back to insurance and how, yes, sometimes it can seem like a bit of a rip-off (especially if you go into the process uninformed), but it can also be a magical cash machine that falls from the sky just when you need it most.

 Ouch.

-And he finds out that his company doesn’t have any sick pay policy in place, so he’s facing living off state benefits.
+Then he finds out that his company doesn’t have a sick pay policy, so he’s forced to live off state benefits.

 Even bigger ouch.

-Now, the part where it starts to get tricky is the type of Income Protection that you might be offered – which is where the question of, “do you trust Life Insurance companies?” really kicks in.
+Now, the part where it starts to get tricky is which type of Income Protection you should buy– this is where the question of, “do you trust Life Insurance companies?” really kicks in.

-If you said ‘yes’ (my sweet, innocent summer child) then you’re gonna serve yourself and your money up on a platter to a nefarious insurer who will pitch you Reviewable Income Protection.
+However, if you said ‘yes’ (my sweet, innocent summer child), then you’re going to serve yourself and your money on a platter to a nefarious insurer who will pitch you Reviewable Income Protection.

 With Guaranteed Income Protection, your premium is fixed.